wenubey/GeoInfo/README.md

-# Country App
+# GeoInfo

-Country App is an Android application that allows users to explore and manage their favorite countries.
+GeoInfo is an Android application that allows users to explore and manage their favorite countries.
 Users can pick countries from a map, add them to their favorites list, view country details, and manage their profile.

 ## Features